catherinaxu/catherinaxu.github.io/_pages/reading.md

 permalink: /reading/
 author_profile: true
 ---
-The last 17 books I’ve read.
+The last 20 books I’ve read.
 Let’s discuss!

+* _Dreamland: The True Tale of America's Opiate Epidemic_, Sam Quinones
+* _When Breath Becomes Air_, Paul Kalanithi
+* _Love in the Time of Cholera_, Gabriel García Márquez
 * _Natural_, Alan Levinovitz
 * _The Decadent Society_, Ross Douthat
 * _The Truths We Hold_, Kamala Harris